nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-09-22-technorati-troubles/index.md

 resourceType: blog
 slug: technorati-troubles
 aliases:
   - /blog/technorati-troubles
 categories:
   - me
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 Recently I have been having real trouble with Technorati.
 I have been trying to mop up my loose blog claims and I have been having a problem.
 Technorati seems unable to get a lock on redirected URL's, I don't see why that would be an issue, but it is.
 In a effort to try to remedy this problem I have put all of my claim codes here: